fmalina/unilex/README.md

 ## Credits
  - Web framework (Templates, ORM, MVC) used is [Django](https://djangoproject.com) with Gunicorn a deployment backend server.
- - PyMySQL and mysqlclient are database bindings for MySQL being phased out for Postgres.
  - xlrd used to read Excel files, lxml helps parse DM+D medd export data with fabric automating updates.
  - Sentry_sdk is used for error reporting.
  - Graph visualisation uses [The JavaScript InfoVis Toolkit](https://github.com/philogb/jit).